 - 1 point per dollar on all other eligible spending.

-* 3x bonus points is limited to the first $150,000 spent in combined purchases every account anniversary year.
+The 3x bonus points are limited to the first $150,000 spent in combined purchases every account anniversary year.
+After reaching the $150,000 cap in these bonus categories, your earning rate drops to 1 point per dollar spent.

 Whereas the Sapphire Preferred offers 3x points on dining, which many people will be able to maximize.